 Masterpiece outings: The best art trails & interactive exhibits for kids of all ages

 As a family we value creativity and like to keep our children’s imaginations ‘always on’ -- as it’s great for solving life’s little problems.
 That means exposure to inspirational places is high on our free time list.
 Seeing and making art is a great way to explore children’s creativity, and as most parents know, the best way to keep kids engaged is to give them something to do.
-We’ve rounded up some of the best art experiences and interactive family fun across the country so you can immerse yourselves in creative and historical works.
+We’ve rounded up some of the best family-friendly art experiences and interactive exhibitions across the country so you can immerse yourselves in creative and historical works.

 London’s museumland, London

 Our kids love this cluster of buildings around Cromwell road in South Kensington because of the seemingly endless things to do, see and experience – at the art- and design-oriented V&A Museum, the Natural History Museum and the Science Museum.
 As parents we love that we can all have a (mostly) free day out.
 Thanks to the numerous interactive exhibitions, it genuinely is a one-stop shop for hands-on fun for children of all ages and adults.
 When our bottomless pits need filling, we head to the pedestrianised area around the South Kensington tube station to hit the cafes, sandwich shops or restaurants.

 Pick up a free family trail from the museum’s Learning Centre, and set off to explore the museum through puzzles, drawing and observation games.
 ‘The Undiscovered Museum’ trail is recommended for ages 5+ and no prior booking is required.
 Photography is not permitted in some areas, but these are clearly marked.
 The family trails run until 31st March 2017.